pydpll/errorutils/README.md

                         }),
                     errorutils.WithMsg(fmt.Sprintf("sequences file could not be created for %s at %s, a stash was ATTEMPTED as temporaryfile accessible with hash name %s", name, libLoc, sha1)), errorutils.WithLineRef("uDIKN3XCREp"))
-    // formatting string must have a scaped string verb '%%s' errorutils.WarnOnFailf(stashingErr, fmt.Sprintf("Sequences for %s cound not be saved: %%s\nSkipping...", name), errorutils.WithLineRef("XqZsHJI8ABs"))
+    // in this case format string must have a scaped string verb '%%s' to ensure WarnOnFailf will have a place to print error value. errorutils.WarnOnFailf(stashingErr, fmt.Sprintf("Sequences for %s cound not be saved: %%s\nSkipping...", name), errorutils.WithLineRef("XqZsHJI8ABs"))
 }
 ```